Oban, Argyll & Bute, Scotland

 Cruising the enchanted isles of the Inner and Outer Hebrides, the Hebridean Princess offers sumptuous comfort, outstanding service and a unique atmosphere akin to a floating country house hotel.

 With a maximum of 50 passengers and virtually a 1:1 crew/guest ratio, you will receive the most personal attention and make plenty of new friends among your fellow passengers.
-While aboard, everything is included from superb fine dining and rare malt whiskies to the varied program of activities and visits throughout the week and even your transportation from and back to (usually) Glasgow.
+While aboard, everything is included from superb fine dining and rare malt whiskies to the varied programme of activities and visits throughout the week and even your transportation from and back to (usually) Glasgow.

 Cruise itineraries vary throughout the April to October season, most starting and ending in Oban on the West Coast.
 Some cruises are geared specially towards keen walkers or wildlife lovers, while others are more general in nature.
 All are accompanied by experienced and knowledgeable guides, both on board and on the shore visits, who bring the wildlife, geology, history and culture of this extraordinary archipelago to life.